jaroslav-zukov/genome-assembly-notes/content/Ideas for the new assembler.md

 ### Signal processing
 Can some conversion be done already on the hardware level?
 Like when reading from a sequencing device?
 Can we leverage Digital signal processors for this?

+___
+### Math thing - ideas after reading [paper](https://arxiv.org/pdf/2410.17801)  on 1.11.24

+We know, that the signals are continuous and that the speed of nucleotides that come through pore may vary.
+But it also varies continuously.
+The difference between two wavelet transformed signals of which one is fast and second is slow is some continuous function that is added to the wavelet frequencies → all frequencies are shifted the same.

+→ Aside from aligning two transformed signals to each other, we should look into the epsilon neighborhood for the scaling in order to include the effect of speed variation function

+It's interesting to do a research and find some patterns and regularities of the speed variation function (it must be Lipschitz continuous, what is the L?)